 Finding a suitable fitness partner is invaluable.
 There are many organizations where you may speak to people or send an email regarding an interest in regular walking or attending a gym together.
 Those who are attending AA/NA meetings or other support programs could find a partner there.
 For some, having a co-worker for daily lunchtime walks works well.
 Churches, synagogues and other spiritual organizations may provide a great opportunity.
 It is advisable to exercise with someone who has goals and values that are similar to yours.

 If you are planning to go to a recreation centre, you can make an appointment with a personal trainer on your first visit.
 Ask the trainer to help you set up a routine of cardiovascular exercise and resistance training that you can follow.
 Also, the personal trainer can recommend appropriate group classes for your level of fitness.
 If you are planning to start walking, jogging, cycling, or swimming independently, consider speaking to your family physician or a kinesiologist about frequency and intensity.
 If you aren’t able to exercise consistently for 35 minutes, gradually increase the length of your workout to maximize the benefits from endorphin release.
-Regular, enjoyable exercise can be an important factor in a recovering addict’s commitment to sobriety.
+Regular, enjoyable exercise can be an important factor in a person’s recovery from addiction and their commitment to the process.
 Just as missing support meetings are a red flag for relapse, so is missing workouts (for no real reason).
 Reach out for help and support to get back into your regular, healthy routine.
 Everyone, at every age is encouraged to include some cardiovascular exercise (i.e. walking) in his/her weekly schedule.

 By Wendy Lee, BA Kin, CK, FIS.